I'm Honey!

 There are several advantages attached to mindfulness including:

 • Reducing Stress and Anxiety: At times of stress, mindfulness can help you be more aware of what’s happening in your mind and body.
 It can reduce feelings of anxiety and help you manage stress by allowing you to take a step back from your thoughts and see them for what they are.
+An immediate benefit of mindfulness is relaxation, which helps calm both the mind and body.
 This is preferable to being carried away by their flow.

 • Decreasing Negative Emotions: Mindfulness also has the power to lessen negative emotions such as fear, anger, sadness, or guilt.
 This is because it allows us to acknowledge these emotions while accepting that they’re just temporary visitors – not permanent parts of us.